tfgg/yournextmep/_candidates/eu2014/ukip/michael-wrench.md

 person: michael-wrench
 region: west-midlands
 party: ukip
-title: West Midlands - UKIP - Michael Wrench
+title: Michael Wrench is running for MEP in West Midlands for UKIP
 incumbent: false
 ---